Solidgate logo

 The tokenization feature is a safe way to accept payments online, whether you offer one-time payments or subscriptions.

-What is Tokenization?
+What is tokenization?

 They can be used in future payments to represent a payment card in transaction processing without exposing the actual payment card details.
-The current primary account number is held safe in the secure token vault.
+The current primary account number is held safely in the secure token vault.

 Using payment tokens protects digital payments from criminal attempts like payment fraud, cyberattacks, or data breaches.

-How Tokenization Works with Solidgate
+How tokenization works with Solidgate

-1) Collect payment details – A customer provides payment credentials (credit card, bank account details) through an online checkout process on the merchant side.
+A customer provides payment credentials (credit card, bank account details) through an online checkout process on the merchant side.

-2) Send payment details to Solidgate vault – Payment credentials are sent to the Solidgate vault without ever hitting the merchant’s server.
+Payment credentials are sent to the Solidgate vault without ever hitting the merchant’s server.

-3) Save payment details and create a payment token – Solidgate securely saves payment credentials and links them to a token generated by Solidgate’s tokenization service.
+Solidgate securely saves payment credentials and links them to a token generated by Solidgate’s tokenization service.
 The payment token is returned to the merchant.

-4) Save a payment token – A merchant saves a token and uses it for future operations without saving payment credentials.
+A merchant saves a token and uses it for future operations without saving payment credentials.

-Tokenization Services from Visa and Mastercard
+Tokenization services from Visa and Mastercard

 International payment systems have standardized tokenization technology.
 The Visa Token Service (VTS) and the Mastercard Digital Enablement Service (MDES) are two such services that replace sensitive account information with payment tokens.